junxzm1990/x86-sok/README.md

 ## Porting to New Compilers

-OracleGT supports two open-source compilers(gcc, llvm/clang) to collect the ground truth of binary disassembly(i.e., instruction recovery, function entry detection and jump table reconstruction) when compiling.
+OracleGT supports two open-source compilers(gcc, llvm/clang) to collect the ground truth of binary disassembly(i.e., instruction recovery, function entry detection, and jump table reconstruction) when compiling.
 Here we dissect every part insider compiler, assembler, and linker to illustrate how to port new compilers.

 ### Porting to LLVM/Clang